 The Center for Mental Health was started in 1964 by a group of individuals with a vision to provide mental health services in rural western Colorado and was one of the first mental health clinics in a rural setting to become a Mental Health Center in the entire U.S. Dr. Lynn Hopple flew his own plane to Montrose from Denver bringing with him other service providers three days per month to bring mental health services to the Western Slope.

-From our humble beginnings and an initial $4,000 annual budget, the Center has grown to more than 130 staff members providing services through seven offices and eight outreach locations to people in the six counties of Delta, Gunnison, Hinsdale, Montrose, Ouray, and San Miguel.
+From our humble beginnings and an initial $4,000 annual budget, the Center for Mental Health has grown to more than 130 staff members providing services through multiple offices and outreach locations to people in the six counties of Delta, Gunnison, Hinsdale, Montrose, Ouray, and San Miguel.